metadew/iesi/docs/pages/introduction.md

 Our approach positions itself as a configuration-driven framework where automation scripts are configured rather than coded.
 Common actions and components are managed in libraries that are maintained centrally and that are reused to design scripts.
-It is a toolbelt rather than a one-stop solution: quick to extend with new functions, effective is growing the coverage of automation.
+It is a toolbelt rather than a one-stop solution: quick to extend with new functions and effective in growing the coverage of automation.
 The framework decouples the configuration from the data aspects and manages it in a distributed manner.
-It is distributed by design allowing to use on any size of project: low entry installation and onboarding (missing UI interactions for now).
+It is distributed by design allowing to be used on any size of project: low entry installation and onboarding (missing UI interactions for now).

 An automation framework on its own is not a miraculous solution.
 You need to add solid data management, creative automation design and great engineering skills to the mix.